Jahn08/WEB-ARTICLE-LIBRARY/README.md

 * **GET Article/ViewArticle** accepts two parameters: *id, userId?*. *userId* indicates that the outcome should contain additional information such as related comments, photos, current article rating.
 The result is *{ article: { id, authorId, assignedToId, name, description, tags, insertDate, status, content }, updatedDate, comments: [{ id, authorId, responseToId, articleId, content, insertDate, status }], userNames: [], userPhotos: [], estimate, curEstimate }*, where *userNames* and *userPhotos* are dictionaries with user identificators as keys along with the respective objects as values
 * **GET Article/SearchArticles** searches articles by means of the next parameters: *author?, tags?* (a part of the string containing categories), *text?* (it's either a part of the description or name field), *dateStart?, dateEnd?* (a date range of when articles were created), *page = 1* (a result page number; the number of items per page is the constant of 10), *colIndex = 7* (an index for a sorting column; possible values: NAME = 0, AUTHOR = 1,	TAGS = 2,	ASSIGNED_TO = 3, STATUS = 4, TEXT = 5, ID = 6, DATE = 7), *asc=false* (a direction of sorting results: ascending or otherwise descending).
 It returns the object *{ articles: [{ id, name, tags, insertDate, status, description, authorId }], articleCount, pageLength, userNames: [], estimates: [] }*, whereas *userNames* and *estimates* are dictionaries with user identificators as keys along with the respective objects as values
 * **POST UserInfo/ReplacePassword** accepts an object *{ newPassword, confirmationId }*
-* **GET UserInfo/ResetPassword** requires a parameter *email* where a message for resetting password will be sent if the respective user exists in the database
+* **GET UserInfo/ResetPassword** requires a parameter *email* as an email address where a message for resetting password will be sent if the respective user exists in the database
 * **GET UserInfo/ConfirmEmail** requires a parameter *confirmationId*

 ## <a name="headDatabase"></a>Database